All About Series | December 10, 2024

 3. Charging at mid-day or end-of-day.
 When it’s cold outside, charging an electric school bus after it returns from its route can avoid any extra power needed for the battery thermal management system since the battery will already be at an optimal temperature.
 This will allow for a faster charge that goes directly to replenishing the bus’s range.

 4. Planning the routes.
 New technologies should be evaluated for their performance.
-School districts can consider driving electric school buses on the shortest, least demanding routes during its first winter to understand its effective range in cold weather.
-This analysis will aid in understanding cost savings and planning mid-day charging schedules.
+School districts can consider driving electric school buses on the shortest, least demanding routes during their first winter to understand its effective range in cold weather.
+This analysis will aid in understanding cost savings and planning midday charging schedules.
 While technical feasibility is the primary consideration in the decision of which routes to electrify first, there is also the potential for these initial deployments to lessen the disproportionate levels of harmful air pollution faced by communities that have been historically marginalized and by low-income communities.
 This resource discusses how school districts can include equity when choosing where to deploy electric school buses first.

 5. Understanding charger weatherproof ratings.
 The National Electrical Manufacturer Association (NEMA) uses a standard rating system that defines the types of environments in which a charger's enclosure can be used.
-This can help districts understand an enclosure's ability to withstand certain environmental conditions like extreme cold, snow, and ice.
+This can help districts understand an enclosure's ability to withstand certain environmental conditions like extreme cold, snow and ice.

 6. Training bus drivers.
 Training for electric school bus drivers should be provided by the bus manufacturer, dealer and/or the state pupil transportation association.
 It is beneficial to an electric school bus’s operation in cold weather that drivers know how to properly precondition the battery, heat the cabin and charge the vehicle.